Chelsea retains Women's Super League title in England - WHIZ News

 It is a fourth league title for Chelsea, which now has one more than Arsenal since the first WSL season in 2011.

-Chelsea is on for a quadruple this season, having previously won the League Cup.
+Chelsea is chasing a quadruple this season, having previously won the League Cup.
 The team plays Barcelona in the Women’s Champions League final on May 16 and is into the last 16 of the Women’s FA Cup.

+Australia striker Sam Kerr scored one of Chelsea’s goals and became just the second player to pass 20 goals in a WSL season, after Arsenal’s Vivianne Miedema in the 2018-19 campaign.

+Kerr’s 21 goals saw her finish as the top scorer in the league.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports